The ACNC Annual Report 2022-23 provides an overview of the Commission's work in the 2022-23 financial year.

 Our internal governance practices ensure we meet the principles and requirements of the PGPA Act.

 Risk management is built into our practices as an essential component of sound management and good corporate governance.
 Our Enterprise Risk Management Framework and guidelines are based on the ATO Enterprise Risk Management Framework.
-They align with the ATO’s Risk Management Policy.
+They align with the Commonwealth’s Risk Management Policy.

 Our Commissioner sets the ACNC’s direction and priorities, which are outlined in the ACNC corporate plan and evaluated in our annual performance statements.

+The PARC met four times in 2022–23.
 The ATO’s annual report includes information on the following:

 - Audit and Risk committee as required by section 17AG (2A) of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule)